The award honors student affairs practitioners for their innovative approach to creating co-curricular experiences that positively impact students.

 Humphrey was recognized by ACPA for his transformative work, including:

 — Enhancing education during Cal Poly’s Week of Welcome that addresses the dangers of alcohol poisoning.

-— Launching WITH US, the National Network for Peer Accountability at Cal Poly, a research center that promotes bystander interventions by students during situations that involve sexual harassment, sexual assault and intimate partner violence; alcohol misuse, illegal drug use and other prescription drug abuse; hate, bias and discrimination; and hazing.
+— Launching WITH US, the Center for Bystander Intervention at Cal Poly, a research center that promotes bystander interventions by students during situations that involve sexual harassment, sexual assault and intimate partner violence; alcohol misuse, illegal drug use and other prescription drug abuse; hate, bias and discrimination; and hazing.
 WITH US established its roots through the work of Aware Awake Alive, a national alcohol poisoning prevention and education nonprofit created by Cal Poly donors Scott and Julia Starkey.

 — Demonstrating leadership during the construction and opening of the yakʔitʸutʸu first-year housing community, named in honor of the indigenous peoples of San Luis Obispo County, the yak titʸu titʸu yak tiłhini tribe.